dev-ahmedfares/Grand-Hotel/README.md

 <div align="center">
 <img  src="/public/img/logo-dark.png" width="90" height="auto"/>
 <h2></h2>
 <h3>Welcome to the Grand Hotel Management System .
 This project is designed to serve hotel employees by provide login in app and manage booking and cabins details like add,create and update cabin.
-This system integrates with the hotel’s website, allowing guests to discover and book available cabins that is adding by Hotel Management System.
+This system integrates with <a href="https://grand-hotel-web.vercel.app/">the hotel’s website</a>, allowing guests to discover and book available cabins that is adding by Hotel Management System.
 </h3>
 </div>
 <h2></h2>